danolivo/jo-bench/README.md

 * *schema.sql* - creates the data schema.
 * *copy.sql* - copies data from csv files into the tables.
 Uses `datadir` variable to make absolute paths to csv files.
 Use `psql -v` to define it.
 * *parts.sql* - script which splitted the tables.
 Just for future reusage.
-* *job* - an template script for quick launch of the benchmark.
+* *job* - a template script for quick launch of the benchmark.

 Example below shows export procedure of all tables: